Animal sexual behaviour: Polygyny

 Von Haartman specifically described the mating behaviour of the European pied flycatcher as successive polygyny.
 Within this system, the males leave their home territory once their primary female lays her first egg.
 Males then create a second territory, presumably in order to attract a secondary female to breed.
 Even when they succeed at acquiring a second mate, the males typically return to the first female to exclusively provide for her and her offspring.

 Polygynous mating structures are estimated to occur in up to 90% of mammal species.
 As polygyny is the most common form of polygamy among vertebrates (including humans), it has been studied far more extensively than polyandry or polygynandry.

 Polyandry

 Polyandry occurs when one female gets exclusive mating rights with multiple males.
 In some species, such as redlip blennies, both polygyny and polyandry are observed.

 The males in some deep sea anglerfishes are much smaller than the females.
-When they find a female they bite into her skin, releasing an enzyme that digests the skin of their mouth and her body and fusing the pair down to the blood-vessel level.
+When they find a female they bite into her skin, releasing an enzyme that digests the skin of their mouths and her body and fusing the pair down to the blood-vessel level.
 The male then slowly atrophies, losing first his digestive organs, then his brain, heart, and eyes, ending as nothing more than a pair of gonads, which release sperm in response to hormones in the female's bloodstream indicating egg release.
 This extreme sexual dimorphism ensures that, when the female is ready to spawn, she has a mate immediately available.
 A single anglerfish female can "mate" with many males in this manner.